tu2-atmanand/Offy-Brain/Readme.md

 For now this project will only be in Terminal Based, but for the internet functionality, ill need to create GUI interface.

 ## Overview
 This repository contains subprojects or approaches i have tried till now to reach to the final model.
 The earlier methods are kept because they might have some scope in future.
+So the first two approaches were to train our own ML model, but this wont be beneficial, hence going for the third approach of using prebuilt model from hugging face.
 Following are the approaches :

 1. **Using Chatterbot** : This project uses Chatterbot and spacy packages of python to collect and train our own model.
 But this is a Rule Based model and wont be suitable for conversational purposes, hence needs to be archived soon.